 Once you’ve contacted Target’s customer service or visited a store, confirm the cancellation has been processed.
 If you’re wondering how to cancel a Target RedCard, monitoring your account for any residual charges or notifications will ensure that the card is fully closed.
 Taking these steps will help you avoid future issues with recurring charges or billing.

-Frequently Asked Questions (FAQ’s)
+Frequently Asked Questions

-How do I cancel my Target RedCard?
+How do I cancel Target Plus?